Tensorleap-hub/webinar/README.md

 # YOLOv7 model with Cognata and Foresight datasets

-The Foresight dataset is a collection of images where taken with ADAS and front parking cameras that are installed in the front of vehicles.
+Tensorleap enables efficient exploration of a model's latent space to detect data shifts in unseen samples, including unlabeled data.
+This repository showcases how to detect and address such issues, specifically within an object detection task for ADAS.
+The model developed and analyzed is [YOLOv7](https://github.com/WongKinYiu/yolov7) model.
+The model was trained on `Foresight` dataset.
+The Foresight dataset is a collection of images taken in front of parking that are installed in the front of vehicles.
-The [YOLOv7](https://github.com/WongKinYiu/yolov7) model is an object detection trained on `Cognata` <need to change to foresight> dataset.
-A new unlabeled client data in production `foresight_unlabeled` <*need to change?> detected to shift from our trained data distribution using Tensorleap (TL).
-Here we demonstrate how to detect such issues and handling by tuning a data synthesizing process.
+Using Tensorleap, we identified shifts in the data distribution between our trained model and new, unlabeled client data encountered in production.
+Here we demonstrate how we identify and handle by tuning a data synthesizing process using Cognata.

-First, by TL's unsupervised algorithms we automatically identify data gaps of unseen datasets and without the need of labels.
-Then, we generate data based on statistics and insights we analyze in TL.
-We test again to identify if our generated data distribute accordingly to our target set.
-Iteratively, we improve the generated data until satisfying convergence.
-When we have the final generated dataset, we can fine tune our model on the data distributes as our target data which is unlabeled and consists too few samples.

 ### Data Shift Detection